2024 Sep. 07 – Sep. 14, Celestyal Journey. 7 days Greek Islands

 Tonight we went back to the “Green Olive” and as word had spread around of who I was/had been (Staff captain on this ship in 1995 and then Captain on the three sister ships), the Maître was waiting for us to give a personal greeting and to sit us down.
 So I tried to get the best table for two at the window, overlooking romantic Mykonos but did not work as it was reserved for the Hotel manager and his wife.
 Out of the hands of the Maître of course but in principle any officer with public rooms privilege’s should be should be somewhere in the back, guests always come first.
 Now a prime table was blocked off from 18.30 until 20.15 when he eventually showed up.
 They could have made several couples very happy in that period with that table.

 We saw the show again, “Odyssey Show” or “music of around the world”.
 Again not perfect, but still so very good.
-Lesley with her cruisestaff background is getting more and more impressed that these entertainers manage to do a full show, twice a day, 7 days a week.
+Lesley with her cruise staff background is getting more and more impressed that these entertainers manage to do a full show, twice a day, 7 days a week.
 Only tonight there was only 1 show as we stayed so long in Mykonos.

 Day 07: 13 September Milos 08.30 (07.50 arrival)- 17.30.

-I was totally flabbergasted yesterday in Mykonos that it was wind still (Mykonos bay is a real hell hole when the strong winds are blowing) but today we were back to normal with the Etesian Winds blowing full blast (Force 7 to 8 at times).
+I was totally flabbergasted yesterday in Mykonos that it had been wind still (Mykonos bay is a real hell hole when the strong winds are blowing) but today we were back to normal with the Etesian Winds blowing full blast (Force 7 to 8 at times).
 The captain had anchored with Running Moor = two bow anchors down which stopped the ship from swinging but he did not use the stern thruster to create more lee, so boarding was sometimes quite wobbly.
 Officers were driving the tenders on zigzag courses to keep the tender movement to a minimum.
 Luckily the distance to the shore was only a 5 minute tender ride.
 We did not go to the main city & port of Adamas but to a small place opposite called Eborios, very much frequented by sailing boats and many people staying in the local hotels.
 It was change over day for the hotels and large groups of Australians were huddled together on the pavement waiting for their coach or the ferry to the next island.

 One of the activities that were taking place were cooking demonstrations.
 Holland America had long time ago made the “Wayang Threatre” into a dual purpose venue by installing a kitchen behind the Movie Screen.
 It was nice to find out that the Greeks had continued the tradition.